-Our counselors work with staff, students, parents and the community to provide developmental assistance to students.
-They are dedicated to promoting a positive school environment and improving the academic achievements of all students.
-Counselors help eliminate barriers to success by facilitating access to information, resources and support services appropriate to each student's needs.
+We are dedicated to promoting a positive school environment and improving the academic achievements of all students.
+Our counselors help eliminate barriers to success by facilitating access to information, resources and support services appropriate to each student's needs.

-They also provide individual and group counseling for students whose personal concerns or problems put their personal, social, career and/or educational development at risk.
+Individual and group counseling is provided to students whose personal concerns or problems put their personal, social, career and/or educational development at risk.

 - College Day and College Night events

 - SAT/ACT workshops

 - PSAT parent presentations

 Our Responsive Services Program consists of Student Assistance Counselors trained in specialty areas to work with students, parents, and staff at all GISD schools.

 Counselors use character education to teach young students valuable skills that help them interact and communicate with others, solve problems and make good decisions.
 They teach students about trustworthiness, respect, responsibility, fairness, caring and citizenship.